 “We also practice math facts sometimes in the car, sometimes as a game, sometimes on a tablet,” one homeschooler wrote.
 “For me it’s not structured, it’s just making sure every day includes learning and reinforcing what we already know.”

-Light summer schedule 7: Make room for rote learning!
+(BONUS) Make room for rote learning!

-Summer can be a great time for reinforcing lessons already learned – such as math facts and timetables, language rules, and spelling.
+Summer can also be a great time for reinforcing lessons already learned – such as math facts and timetables, language rules, and spelling.

 “My kids read and do flash cards or drill sheets during the summer,” said one mom.
 “I use it as a chance to work on basic facts and speed.”